420 Divided By 10

 • Dividing larger numbers: The same long division method, or other techniques like chunking (repeated subtraction), can be applied to larger numbers like 4200 ÷ 10 (420), 42000 ÷ 10 (4200), and so on.
 The pattern becomes apparent – each additional zero in the dividend results in an additional zero in the quotient.

 • Dividing by decimals: Dividing by decimals involves adjusting the decimal point in both the dividend and the divisor to make the divisor a whole number before applying long division.
-For example, 420 ÷ 0.1 would be equivalent to 4200 ÷ 1 (4200).
+Here's one way to look at it: 420 ÷ 0.1 would be equivalent to 4200 ÷ 1 (4200).

 The Significance of Division in Mathematics